-This question asks the participant to recall whether in the past year since their SOL visit they had a diagnosis of COPD in an outpatient setting.
+This question asks the participant to recall whether in the past year since their SOL telephone interview they had a diagnosis of COPD in an outpatient setting.
 Be careful to stress that this does not include doctor visits for tuberculosis.